 Try Amazon Key

 You might want to try Amazon Key if you feel comfortable with in-home deliveries.
-The Amazon service launched back in November in response to increasing package theft.
+The Amazon service launched in November 2017 in response to increasing package theft.

 Amazon Key requires customers to buy a kit including a security camera and a smart door lock.
 (The cost starts at $250).
 A delivery person then would be able to enter your home and place your package in the house.
 Amazon would notify you the morning of the delivery and send you notifications before and after the delivery.
 The camera starts recording when a package comes to your door.
 It captures the entire visit.
 You can watch the visit live or review a recorded video later.
 Note: Amazon Key is only available for Prime members in selected areas.
 If you are interested in installing the service, check if your neighborhood is covered.